Last Updated on 13 June 2024 by Cycloscope

 The Mataifa Market is a smaller one but very charming.
 Here most Mzuzu tailors have their small workshops, sometimes just an old pedal Singer and a cubicle where to store fabric.

-Here you can choose your favourite Chitenge (local fabric) and have a tailor design for you the clothes you’ve dreamed of.
+Here you can choose your favorite Chitenge (local fabric) and have a tailored design for the clothes you’ve dreamed of.
 Prices are very low for such a personalized job.

 3. Play Tennis (or just visit) Saved by the Ball